ChainMovers/suibase/docs/src/how-to/install.md

 Skip installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config).<br>

 ::: details How will suibase get the Sui binaries?
 Suibase automatically download the code and builds a sui client for each workdir.
-One binary to properly match each network.<br><br>
+One binary to properly match each network.<br>
-For faster build your Rust app can also later change its dependencies to the same downloaded code (Sui Rust SDK crates).
+For faster build your Rust app can optionally have their dependencies set to the same downloaded code (Sui Rust SDK crates).
 [More Info]( ./scripts.md#faster-rust-and-move-build)
 :::

 ## Installation Steps